What I'm Reading

 Except, unfortunately, on my blog.
 Have you see some of my posts?
 Do I think that everybody has the excessive personal time to read my long musings on books or weird music?
 Do I think I'm the only blog on the Web?

-o sharper focus as I was looking at the Web site 75 or Less, and its review of Maybe It's Reno, which I discussed back in Playlist 28.
+This came into sharper focus as I was looking at the Web site 75 or Less, and its review of Maybe It's Reno, which I discussed back in Playlist 28.
 I found the 75 or Less reviews a whole lot easier to read than the snarky Pitchfork's rants.
 Believe it or not, my review of Maybe It's Reno came in at a diminutive 49 words.
 And that is now my goal and challenge -- aim for 50 words or less on most of my Playlist listings.
 I give myself one Mulligan on the top review each week, but I have to strive for Fiddy or Less after that.

 Let's see how we do this week with Playlist 31.